francisco-camargo/francisco-camargo/src/python/README.md

 Download and install Python from [link](https://www.python.org/downloads/)

+## Code Environment on Windows
 To create an environment via the terminal, use

 `python -m venv env`

-On Ubuntu, you may need to install `python3-venv`, [link](https://askubuntu.com/questions/1328392/how-to-activate-a-virtual-environment-in-ubuntu)

-`sudo apt install python3-venv`

-To activate environment in Windows, use
+To activate environment, use

 `env/Scripts/activate`

 In `git bash` may have to use `. env/Scripts/activate`

-In Ubuntu use

-`env/bin/activate`

 To update `pip`, use